|

 is how leaf drop aids the soil.
 All too often the gardeners

-blow away all the leaves (natural mulch), when the leaves really
+blow away all the leaves (natural mulch), when they really should